timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

 #### (g) Small health care provider quality improvement grants
 * #### (1) Grants
-  * The Director may award grants to provide for the planning and implementation of small health care provider quality improvement activities.
-The Director may award the grants for periods of 1 to 3 years.
+  * The Director may award grants to provide for the planning and implementation of small health care provider quality improvement activities, including activities related to increasing care coordination, enhancing chronic disease management, and improving patient health outcomes.
+The Director may award the grants for periods of 1 to 5 years.

 * #### (2) Eligibility
-  * To be eligible for a grant under this subsection, an entity—
+  * To be eligible for a grant under this subsection, an entity shall—

-    * (A)(i) shall be a rural public or rural nonprofit private health care provider or provider of health care services, such as a critical access hospital or a rural health clinic; or
+    * (A)(i) be a rural public or rural nonprofit private health care provider or provider of health care services, such as a critical access hospital or a rural health clinic; or

-    * (ii) shall be another rural provider or network of small rural providers identified by the Secretary as a key source of local care; and
+    * (ii) be another rural provider or network of small rural providers identified by the Secretary as a key source of local or regional care; and

-    * (B) shall not previously have received a grant under this subsection for the same or a similar project.
+    * (B) not previously have received a grant under this subsection for the same or a similar project.

 * #### (3) Applications
   * To be eligible to receive a grant under this subsection, an eligible entity, in consultation with the appropriate State office of rural health or another appropriate State entity shall prepare and submit to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, including—